ToxicFrog/doomrl-server/README.md

 A nethack.alt.org-inspired frontend for hosting a multiplayer DoomRL server.
 Players have personal save files, ranks, and player stats, but there is a shared high score list and games can be viewed by spectators.

+It has optional support for a web-based scoreboard and subtitles, too.

 ## Installation

 Before you can run it, DoomRL-server has a number of requirements: